lisafast/lacnotredame/content/about/2020BoardReport.md

 ## Constitution of the meeting - quorum based on registered members

-Lisa Fast, president, will open the meeting.
+Lisa Fast, president, opened the meeting.
-By the time of the meeting, 36 members had paid their membership fees.
-Quorum requires at least 25% of members be present - if 9 members join, quorum will be reached.
+By the time of the meeting, 40 members had paid their membership fees.
+24 members joined the online meeting.
+Quorum requires at least 25% of members be present - so quorum was reached.
 Bylaws require that only members who've paid the $10 fee can vote.

 Move to open the meeting by: Lisa Fast